 Improbable Age: He created the first replica when he was nine.
 This is Played for Drama when he and his sister reveal their awareness that such a thing was unnatural for a boy of his age.
 It's implied his use of torturing monsters For the Evulz with his fonic artes came soon after.

 Intelligence Equals Isolation: Downplayed.
-While his significantly higher intelligence than other kids his age made it harder for him to relate to them, Jade had few friends because he creeped the other kids out.
+While his significantly higher intelligence than other kids his age made it harder for him to relate to them, the true reason he had few friends because he creeped the other kids out.

 It Seemed Trivial: The reason why he kept the information concerning Luke being a replica to himself.